DANSI/blynk-server-original/README.md

         ./blynk-ser.sh -s you_host_or_IP

+WARNING : Blynk is growing very quickly.
+And both apps and server constantly updated.
+In order to avoid problems during updates either turn off auto-update for Blynk app either update both local server and blynk app at same time to avoid possible migration issues.

 ## Advanced local server setup
 If you need more flexibility, you can extend server with more options by creating server.properties file in same folder as server.jar.
 Example could be found [here](https://github.com/blynkkk/blynk-server/blob/master/server/core/src/main/resources/server.properties).